civichackingagency/scangov/README.md

 * Active: Metatag was found.
 * Missing: No metatag was found.
-* Can't access: Site crawling is inaccessible (status 400/401/403/404/500,503).
-Domain manager has blocked bots in the metadata or server side.
+* Can't access: Site scraping is inaccessible (status 400/401/403/404/500,503).
+Domain manager has blocked bots in the metadata or server side or the domain doesn't exist.
 These domains don't have scores/grades and aren't factored into the averages.

 ## Scoring/grading